-TELEPHONE USE/MESSAGES FOR STUDENTS
+TELEPHONE and SMARTWATCH\ USE/MESSAGES FOR STUDENTS

 During the school day, students who need to communicate with a parent/guardian shall do so via the school phone with the permission of the adult in charge.
-Students may not use cell phones at any time during the school day, daycare, while attending after school actives, or at dismissal while still on the school grounds.
+Students may not use cell phones OR smartwatches at any time during the school day, daycare, while attending after school activities, or at dismissal while still on the school grounds.
+If your child brings a cell phone or a smartwatch to school, the school is not responsible for any loss or damages that may occur.

-Student may bring cell phones to school under the following conditions:
+Students may bring cellphones/smartwatches to school under the following conditions:

-- Cell phones must be turned in to the homeroom teacher at the beginning of the day - Cell phones may not be kept in backpacks, lockers, desks, lunches, jackets or uniform pockets - The cell phone must have student identification on it - Students may not use cell phones to take photographs, download pornographic or other inappropriate material - Cell phones may not be used to send text messages or other communication during the school day.
+- Cell phones/smartwatches must be turned in to the homeroom teacher at the beginning of the day - Cell phones/smartwatches may not be kept in backpacks, lockers, desks, lunches, jackets or uniform pockets - The cell phone/smartwatch must have student identification on it - Students may not use cell phones/smartwatches to take photographs, download pornographic or other inappropriate material - Cell phones/smartwatches may not be used to send text messages or other communication during the school day.